 When driving to Santa Fe from the Albuquerque airport take the scenic Turquoise Trail.
 It adds 15 minutes over the dull highway route and you can make stops along the way.
 For a look into Americana allow 45 minutes to visit Tinkertown .

-Tinkertown took 40 years for Ross Ward to build hundreds of miniatures as well collect old carnival penny machines, knick-knacks and antiques.
+Tinkertown took 40 years for Ross Ward to build hundreds of miniatures as well as collect old carnival penny machines, knick-knacks and antiques.
 Much is displayed in dioramas.

 Hotel: La Fonda on The Plaza was our choice hotel.
-This is because it is near the plaza and has an old world charm about it as well as a deep respect and collection of local art.
+This is because it is near the plaza and has an old-world charm about it as well as a deep respect and collection of local art.
 Every room at La Fonda has original paintings.

 Anyone is welcomed to take the morning hotel art tour.
 The bar here offers nightly regional entertainment.